The United Food Bank and Services of Plant City, Inc.

 Jon Poppell – Treasurer

 Jon was born and raised in Plant City, Florida.
 After graduating from Florida Southern College with a Bachelor of Science degree he joined his family business, Poppell Insurance where he has worked for 27 years.
-Jon is a member of the Plant City Rotary Club, associate director for the Plant City Strawberry Festival and is currently the Chairman of the Board for the United Food Bank of Plant City.
+Jon is a member of the Plant City Rotary Club, associate director for the Plant City Strawberry Festival and is currently the Treasurer for the United Food Bank of Plant City.

 Jon enjoys the outdoors especially farming, hunting, ranching and fishing.
 Jon and his wife, Leslie, have two sons, both pursuing agricultural careers.